 “Mayan art was born as a way of transmitting memory and wisdom.
-For Mayan people the declining of the aristocracy was polarized the society and this will generate war.
+For Mayan people, the decline of the aristocracy polarized the society and this will generate war.
 Since war may interrupt the traditional way of transmitting memory and wisdom, they filled this place with knowledge – Arithmetic, Astronomy, Geometry, Mathematics, Cosmology, History.
-They said at the end of time the splendor of these ancient cities will return and all this knowledge will be given back to mankind.
-They never said that the world was coming to an end December 23, 2012.
+They said at the end of time, the splendor of these ancient cities will return and all this knowledge will be given back to mankind.
+They never said that the world was coming to an end on December 23, 2012.
 It is merely when the calendar wheels set back to zero.”

 My gaze follows Gamboa’s arm as he points to the tall, dark stone pyramid in front of us.
 He says when Sir Thompson explored here, he observed locals practicing rituals at the base of the structure so he named it La Iglesia, The Church.

-“The priests pray midnight, sunrise, noon time, and sunset, four times a day.
-So as there is four directions of the world, four seasons, and four elements, they believe that each moment of the day, of a year, of an age, is ruled by each of this.
-For the year, winter solstice is midnight, spring equinox is sunrise, noon time is summer solstice, and sunset the equinox of the fall.”
+“The priests pray midnight, sunrise, noontime, and sunset, four times a day.
+So as there are four directions of the world, four seasons, and four elements, they believe that each moment of the day, of a year, of an age, is ruled by each of this.
+For the year, the winter solstice is midnight, spring equinox is sunrise, noontime is the summer solstice, and sunset the equinox of the fall.”

 Gamboa tells us the next group of structures is about a half kilometer away and we can rent bikes to cover the distance or hire a tricycle taxi to peddle us there.
 One person in our group opts for the taxi while the rest of us rent bicycles that appear old but are brightly painted.

-“They figured out that creation is septenary because the light has seven colors, sound has seven notes and there were seven planets that make up the layers of the sky.
+“They figured out that creation is septenary because the light has seven colors, the sound has seven notes and there were seven planets that make up the layers of the sky.
 We have the triangle and the square in reference of this seven.
 This square represents four worlds.
-Since there’s four worlds, then we have twenty.
+Since there are four worlds, then we have twenty.
 See?”

 No, I don’t, I think to myself.

 “Five on north, five on east, five on south and five on west.
 Twenty, thirteen, and seven.
 Twenty steps to the place where the rulers sit.
 Why is that?
 Twenty is the way they actually kept track of time and they track eighteen months a year.
 The sun breathes eighteen times in a year.
-Human being breathes eighteen times a minute.
-The heart of earth beats four times, every time the sun breathes, just as our heart beats four times every time we breathe.
+Human beings breathe eighteen times a minute.
+The heart of the earth beats four times, every time the sun breathes, just as our heart beats four times every time we breathe.
 Seventy-two years, 25,920 days.
-Seventy-two years the sun move one degree in its procession.
-To complete a great day the sun takes 25,920 years.
-There are 1440 minutes in one day so we breathe 25,920 times.
+Seventy-two years the sun moves one degree in its procession.
+To complete a great day, the sun takes 25,920 years.
+There are 1440 minutes in one day, so we breathe 25,920 times.
 Small, big, it’s all the same.”